medavox/kotlinx.serialization/docs/polymorphism.md

 ## Closed polymorphism

-Let us start with basic introduction to polymorphism.
+Let's start with a basic introduction to polymorphism.

 ### Static types

-Kotlin Serialization is fully static with respect to types by default.
-The structure of encoded objects is determined by *compile-time* types of objects.
-Let's examine this aspect in more detail and learn how to serialize polymorphic data structures, where the type of data is determined at runtime.
+By default, Kotlin Serialization is fully static with respect to types.
+The structure of encoded objects is determined by the *compile-time* types of objects.
+Let's examine this aspect in more detail, and learn how to serialize polymorphic data structures, where the type of data is determined at runtime.

-To show the static nature of Kotlin Serialization let us make the following setup.
+To show the static nature of Kotlin Serialization, let's create the following setup.
 An `open class Project` has just the `name` property, while its derived `class OwnedProject` adds an `owner` property.
-In the below example, we serialize `data` variable with a static type of `Project` that is initialized with an instance of `OwnedProject` at runtime.
+In the below example, we serialize the `data` variable with a static type of `Project` which is initialized with an instance of `OwnedProject` at runtime.

 ```kotlin
 @Serializable